-The Mesothelioma Law Firm of Cooney and Conway began representing mesothelioma clients more than 35 years ago when a group of Johns-Manville employees from nearby Waukegan, Illinois sought our help when Johns-Manville refused to give them access to their own yearly employee chest X-ray results.
-Mesothelioma Lawyers of the firm intervened and the records were turned over.
-Manville had been concealing evidence that its employees had developed asbestosis and other asbestos related diseases.
-Represented by Cooney and Conway, and armed with medical proof of their injuries, the plant workers successfully filed actions against Johns Manville.
+The Mesothelioma Law Firm of Cooney & Conway began representing mesothelioma clients more than 35 years ago when a group of Johns-Manville employees from nearby Waukegan, Illinois were refused access to their own yearly employee chest X-ray results.
+Mesothelioma Lawyers of the firm intervened on behalf of the Manville employees, and the records were turned over.
+It was discovered that Manville had been concealing evidence that its employees had developed asbestosis and other asbestos related diseases while working at the Manville facility.
+Represented by Cooney & Conway, and armed with medical proof of their injuries, the plant workers filed successful actions against Johns Manville.

 Our Case Experience

-The firm has represented several thousand mesothelioma clients from many occupations.
-Cooney and Conway Chicago asbestos attorneys have argued on behalf of clients in many landmark cases that have shaped mesothelioma litigation in Illinois and nationwide.
+The firm represents several thousand mesothelioma clients from many occupations.
+Cooney & Conway Chicago asbestos attorneys have argued on behalf of clients in many landmark cases that have shaped mesothelioma litigation in Illinois and nationwide.
 Some of these include:

 In re Johns-Manville Asbestos Cases, 511 F. Supp.
 1229 in which the United States District Court ruled that Manville plant workers were not limited to workers' compensation claims against the Manville Corporations.